TheoDrHashiriya/MCSM/README.md

-# Mindustry Classic Soundtrack Mod
+# Mindustry Classic Soundtrack Mod (Obsolete)
-A mod that replaces the Mindustry in-game music to its Classic version for Windows and Android.
+A mod that replaces the Mindustry in-game music to its Classic version + Bonus music for Windows and Android.

 [NOTE]
+- This mod is now obsolete.
+Check out DaGamerFiles' [newer version](https://github.com/DaGamerFiles/classic-music).
-I'm a total noob at Java and Mindustry modding.
+- I'm a total noob at Java and Mindustry modding.
 Anyone who knows how to reduce pauses between songs in-game, let me know.
 Mindustry Classic music isn't designed for long pauses.